 Our school prepares and cooks its own school meals and the kitchen staff are a key part of the Priory Team.
 Mrs. Ball, our excellent cook, works hard to provide healthy meals and the quality of the food is superb.
 We use locally produced meat, fruit and vegetables whenever possible.
 Please encourage your children to eat more healthily whether they use the cafeteria or bring a packed lunch.
 Pupils are not allowed to bring any food to school except for packed mid-day lunches.
-The governors have agreed to heavily subsidise primary school meals in 2016/2017 so a two course meal with a drink is currently £1 for children in KS2; Reception, year 1 & year 2 children will all receive a free meal.
+The governors agreed to heavily subsidise primary school meals in 2016/2017 so a two course meal with a drink is currently £1 for children in KS2; Reception, Year 1 & Year 2 children all receive a free meal at the present time but this may be subject to change in the future.
 If your child doesn't want a school meal, he/she should bring a packed lunch.
-This must be sent in a secure, hygienic container clearly labelled with the child's name and the contents are to be eaten in the dining room at the appropriate time

-No cans, glass bottles of drink, carbonated drinks or flavoured water are allowed.
+Packed lunches must be sent in a secure, hygienic container clearly labelled with the child's name and the contents are to be eaten in the dining room at the appropriate time No cans, glass bottles of drink, carbonated drinks or flavoured water are allowed.
 Pupils staying for lunch are not allowed to leave school during the lunch hour.
 Please note it is very important that you claim for free school meals if you are eligible to do so.
 Please complete an application form available from the school office and return as soon as possible.
 The school receives additional funding (pupil premium funding) for families in receipt of free school meals.
 This funding is used to help your child/ren achieve their full potential by providing extra resources and additional educational opportunities.
+BREAKFAST CLUB Breakfast Club starts at 7.45am every day and is currently free!
+Children are supervised until 8.30am when they are escorted onto the playground (the playground is also supervised from 8.30am until 8.40am when school opens).
+The children are provided with breakfast cereals, toast, fruit, a drink and sometimes a hot snack.
+Staff are unable to supervise pupils before 7.45am so please ensure your child does not arrive prior to this time.